 Guidance

-Different exam question scenarios will provide different amounts of information and sometimes it won’t be possible to consider all of the control criteria that has been identified in the table above.
-However, SBR candidates should ensure that their response considers more than just the 50% ownership criteria.
-In doing so, they can demonstrate that they are aware that other criteria exist and that they know how to apply them.
-Such an approach is likely to produce an answer that has both breadth and depth.
+Different exam question scenarios will provide different amounts of information and sometimes it won’t be possible to discuss every issue identified in the table above.
+However, SBR candidates should discuss and apply more than just the 50% ownership criteria.
+This will increase the breadth and depth of their answers.

 Share-based payment – replacement awards on acquisition

-Such an arrangement needs to be analysed to determine whether it represents compensation for services in the pre-combination/acquisition period, the post-combination/acquisition period, or both.
+These arrangements must be analysed to determine whether they represent compensation for services in the pre-acquisition period, the post-acquisition period, or both.
 Amounts attributable to the pre-acquisition period should be accounted for as part of the purchase consideration.
-Amounts attributable to the post-acquisition period should be recognised as a cost of that period.
-Amounts attributable to both the pre- and post- acquisition periods should be allocated to the purchase consideration and post-acquisition costs accordingly.
+Amounts attributable to the post-acquisition period should be recognised as an expense for that period.
+Amounts attributable to both the pre- and post-acquisition periods should be allocated to the purchase consideration and post-acquisition costs accordingly.

 EXAMPLE